Doctors Note Logo

 • Lethargy or changes in behavior

 If any occur, discontinue ACV immediately and speak to a doctor (vet) right away.
-If you're experiencing concerning symptoms yourself and need quick guidance, you can get personalized health insights through this Medically approved LLM Symptom Checker Chat Bot to help determine your next steps.
+While you're focused on your pet's health, don't neglect your own—if you're experiencing concerning symptoms, you can check your symptoms online with a free AI-powered assessment to help determine your next steps.

 8. When to Seek Immediate Veterinary Care